-Once the Board Manager opens, click on the category drop down menu on the top left hand side of the window and select All.
-You will then be able to select and install the boards supplied by the URLs added to the preferences.
+Once the Board Manager opens, click on the category drop down menu on the top left hand side of the window and select Contributed.
+You will then be able to select and install the boards supplied by the URLs added to the prefrences.
+In the example below, we are installing support for Adafruit AVR Boards, but the same applies to all boards installed with the Board Manager.